 Frontpoint no longer requires a contract, making it easy to cancel its monitoring services.
 On the other hand, if you cancel early with ADT, you’re on the hook for 75% of the remaining balance.

-ADT has the entire industry beat with its six-month satisfaction guarantee.
+ADT has the entire industry beat with its six-month satisfaction guarantee (certain restrictions apply).
 By comparison, Frontpoint’s trial period is 30 days, which is pretty standard across the industry.